SWAT 3: Close Quarters Battle

 - Game Mod: Has a long-lived modding community that is still going strong and producing various additions to the vanilla versions of the game.

-- Even Sierra themselves made some mods for the game after it was released; a lot of them consisted of adding terrorist-only weapons to the player's arsenal.
+- Even Sierra themselves made some mods for the game after it was released; the Tactical Game of the Year edition comes with optional "Commander" and "Tier One" packs which add almost ever enemy-only weapon to the player's arsenal, alongside entirely-new goodies.

 - Genre Popularizer: Along with the original Rainbow Six game, it greatly helped to popularize squad-based tactical shooters.

-- Genre Shift: As already mentioned, this was the first game in the SWAT series to be a full-fledged FPS.
-It proved even more succesful than the first two games and helped cement the notion of tactical squad-based FPSes as a viable subgenre.
+- Genre Shift: As already mentioned, this was the first game in the S.W.A.T. series to be a full-fledged FPS.
+It proved even more successful than the first two games and helped cement the notion of tactical squad-based FPSes as a viable subgenre.

 - I Got You Covered: One of the standard squad procedures.

 - Mercy Rewarded: As with its successor, SWAT 4, the game docks you points for killing civilians and suspects.
 The only exception to this is defensive shooting if your squad or the hostages are under threat.